NaftaliCaplan/NaftaliCaplan/README.md

 ## Currently

-- Finishing the TC annotation project
+- Beginning design of a Colorblind Cook Assistant
 - Building out this portfolio
-- Begining Design of Colorblind Cook Assistant

 ---